Schizophrenia - Symptoms

 1st episode psychosis

-A first acute episode of psychosis can be very difficult to cope with - for the person who is ill and for their family and friends.
+A first acute episode of psychosis can be very difficult to cope with.
+It can be difficult for the person who is ill and for their family and friends.

 Drastic changes in behaviour can occur.
 They might become upset, anxious, confused, angry or suspicious of those around them.